zerowastefestival/zerowastefestival.github.io/_events/2019-02-festival.md

   feature: events/2019-02-festival/carlow-zero-waste-festival-logo-v1.jpg
 ---

-Join us for our next Zero Waste Festival in March in Carlow.
+Join us for our next Zero Waste Festival in April in Carlow.
 Stay tuned for more updates coming soon.